GM Science Review - home page link/graphic

 • New techniques for detecting very fine differences between transgenic and the parental or recipient plants are becoming available (e.g. proteomics).
 These could be very valuable in detecting unintentional harmful interactions.
 However, it does pose the question how would such data be used in a safety assessment?

 • How precise is this technology?
 For some, the technique of genetic modification is considered to be intrinsically unsafe.
 They claim that the methods for inserting DNA into organisms are imprecise and it is impossible to predict how the genes will behave in new genetic backgrounds under all environmental conditions.
 Others feel that the technology is very precise and predictable when compared with conventional breeding where many thousands of genes can be introduced during hybridisation.
-Where does consensus lie on this issue?
+Furthermore, safety is not the only contentious issue when it comes to GM food, there are many other arguments both for and against the entire concept that have been debated here.
+Thus, the most important question is where does the consensus lie on such matters?

 Links